stripe-samples/connect-onboarding-for-standard/README.md

 This Stripe sample shows you how to use Seamless Standard for easy user on-boarding with [Stripe Connect](https://stripe.com/connect).

+Seamless Standard is currently in private Beta.
+Interested in participating?
+Indicate your interest by using this [form](https://forms.gle/e59oNyB8YWfE2ddh8).
 ![demo](.readme/demo.png)

 Demo url: https://41j2l.sse.codesandbox.io/